hougesen/kdlfmt/README.md

 ### Shell completion

-Shell completion can be generated using the `kdl completions` command.
+Shell completion can be generated using the `kdlfmt completions` command.

 <!-- START_SECTION:completions-command-help -->